 Forex Trading Apps

-FX Blue Labs has built a catalog of multi-platform, multi-lingual, market-informed apps which help brokers to promote and distinguish themselves.
-Additionally, at the same time, it helps traders optimize the way they trade in order to be more successful.
+FX Blue Labs has built a catalogue of multi-platform, multi-lingual, market-informed apps that help brokers promote and distinguish themselves.
+Additionally, at the same time, it helps traders optimize the way they trade to be more successful.
 These apps give traders institutional quality tools over and above those provided in the underlying trading platform.

 1. Alarm Manager

-4. Excel RTD – The Excel RTD app lets you put real-time data into Excel using only Excel’s RTD function – there’s no need to use macros, programming, or XLL add-ins.
+The Excel RTD app lets you put real-time data into Excel using only Excel’s RTD function – there’s no need to use macros, programming, or XLL add-ins.
 Additionally, you can send simple trading commands from VBA code in Excel.
-The app is supplied with an example spreadsheet that lets you enter up to 5 account numbers, and then automatically displays a dashboard of equity and balance, symbol prices, and a consolidated list of open positions.
+The app is supplied with an example spreadsheet that lets you enter up to 5 account numbers and then automatically displays a dashboard of equity and balance, symbol prices, and a consolidated list of open positions.

-Using the Market Manager, you get a bird’ eye view over the fundamental elements to be on top of markets.
-In addition to the watch list that facilitates price and position monitoring, you also get access to headline information on several fronts.
-Open tickets and full editing capabilities get unlocked as well, alongside a summary of recent price activity on a symbol.
+Using the Market Manager, you get a bird’s eye view of the fundamental elements to be on top of markets.
+In addition to the watch list that facilitates price and position monitoring, you can access headline information on several fronts.
+Open tickets and full editing capabilities also get unlocked, alongside a summary of recent price activity on a symbol.

-With the Mini Terminal in hand, you get the large buttons everyone likes to push – this time, for buy and sell actions.
-The MT4/5 interface will get an additional status indicator that shows your current net position and you also gain control over lot size, stop-loss, take-profit, and trailing-stop.
+With the Mini Terminal, you get the large buttons everyone likes to push – this time, for buy and sell actions.
+The MT4/5 interface will get an additional status indicator that shows your current net position, and you also gain control over lot size, stop-loss, take-profit, and trailing stop.

-As straightforward as it sounds/your biggest sentiment – with direct percentages on current and historic positions in a symbol placed by other traders.
+As straightforward as it sounds/your biggest sentiment – with direct percentages on current and historical positions in a symbol placed by other traders.
 These are the long and short sentiments you get.

 Time orientation is the keyword here.
-Your time in relation to institutional dealers’ core active hours of trading.
-Those are the sessions of Sydney, Tokyo, London, New York.
+Your time concerning institutional dealers’ core active hours of trading.
+Those are the sessions in Sydney, Tokyo, London, and New York.

 Shrouded in mystery, you bypass pending orders and buy or sell at the current market price.
 The same goes for stop-loss, take-profit, and others – your entry and exit levels are hidden from the market.

-You ever got a tick?
-Well, with the Tick Chart Trader, you go over a variety of tick chart styles and learn how to quick-trade with a keyboard or mouse.
-No historic tick data.
+Have you ever got a tick?
+With the Tick Chart Trader, you go over various tick chart styles and learn how to quick-trade with a keyboard or mouse—no historical tick data.
 Tick chart compilation begins from the moment the app is running.